Article DFM 101: PCB Materials

 High Frequency (RF/Microwave) Materials

 High-frequency designs (1 GHz and up) require materials with closely controlled dielectric constants and dissipation factors.
-The FR-4 materials normally used for PCBs don’t have the desired controlled characteristics.
-The substrate materials used for high frequency applications were originally based upon PTFE resin formulations that have the desired properties, i.e., dielectric constant controlled to ±0.04 and dissipation factor to 0.0004.
-These values may vary somewhat depending on the material type and supplier.
-Today, there are a number of materials on the market that do not contain PTFE, but still have controlled values that can be used for high frequency applications.
+The FR-4 materials of PCB normally used for PCBs don’t have the desired controlled characteristics.
+The substrate materials used for high-frequency applications were originally based upon PTFE resin formulations that have the desired properties, i.e., dielectric constant controlled to ±0.04 and dissipation factor to 0.0004.
+These values may vary somewhat depending on the PCB material type and supplier.
+Today, several materials on the market do not contain PTFE but still have controlled values that can be used for high-frequency applications.

-There are three basic material types: non-woven glass, woven glass, and filled.
-Military specification designations are GR (non-woven) and GT, GX, and GY (woven).
+There are three basic PCB material types: non-woven glass, woven glass, and filled.
+Military specification designations are GR (non-woven) GT, GX, and GY (woven).
 Filled material has no designation.

 Copper Foil Types

-Two types of bonded copper foil are available; electrodeposited (ED) and rolled-annealed (RA).
+Two types of bonded copper foil are available in PCB material selection; electrodeposited (ED) and rolled-annealed (RA).
 The difference between these foils is the fabrication process and the treatment on the backside to enhance bonding adhesion.

-1. Electrodeposited copper (ED) is made by electroplating copper onto a rotating drum that results in a vertically-oriented grain structure (Figure 2).
+• Electrodeposited copper (ED) is made by electroplating copper onto a rotating drum resulting in a vertically oriented grain structure.
 Opposite the drum surface, the copper plating is rough, almost like “teeth,” and enhanced by further treatment.
-The teeth provide higher peel strength but may increase conductor losses at high frequency because of the depth of the teeth.
+The teeth provide higher peel strength but may increase conductor losses at high frequencies because of the depth of the teeth.

 Copper surface roughness is critical for high-frequency applications where the roughness of the copper surface impacts conductor loss.
 At high signal frequencies, the current in a PCB copper circuit is concentrated within a small depth near its surface, referred to as the skin effect, or skin depth.
 Skin depth is a measure of how (and where) electrical conduction takes place in a conductor and is a function of frequency.